CATALYST PROGRAM

 Review NBRC Catalyst Program investment priorities:

-• Projects that provide direct benefits to communities who have been underrepresented in past NBRC investments.
-Priority will be given to projects that demonstrate direct benefits to rural communities with populations of less than 5,000 and disadvantaged communities.
+1. Projects that directly benefit communities that have been underrepresented in past NBRC investments will be prioritized.
+The focus is on rural communities with fewer than 5,000 people and underserved communities.

 NBRC recommends interested applicants in Maine, New York and Vermont complete the Project Interest Form before meeting with their State Program Manager.
 The information in this form allows the program manager to maximize the opportunity for feedback and funding program suggestions during project development meetings.
 This form is not required.